How to toilet train a puppy

-You will need to get up during the night – probably a couple times in the early weeks.
+You will need to get up during the night – probably a couple times in the early weeks to take your puppy to the toilet.
 By doing this you will both help your puppy to learn about where they should go to the toilet and prevent little accidents.
-Increase the time between night time toilet trips a little each night, dropping down to one toilet trip and eventually no night time toilet trips as your puppy grows.
-Keep night time toilet stops as boring as possible so that your puppy doesn’t start to trying to engage you in a game.
+Read more about toilet training your puppy at night.

 You may be tempted to use puppy pads at night to catch any accidents.
 However, dogs don’t like going to the toilet where they sleep and could become distressed if forced to do so.
 It’s much kinder to your puppy – and better for you in the long run – if you take them out to the toilet during the night.